 - Students who are experiencing issues with their computer recognizing their antivirus program should please bring their device into Kearns 113 so SCS may update their antivirus program ().

 - Current students may download free antivirus software and use a free antimalware program.

 - Change your password immediately.
 Do not reuse a previous password.

 - Contact the account-related organization immediately.

-- If you receive suspicious email messages or links to website through your CCU account, confirm with ITS or SCS immediately.
+- If you receive suspicious email messages or links to the website through your CCU account, confirm with SCS or ITS immediately.

 *Some tips are from the U.S. Department of Homeland Security.